Most aortic dissections occur because high blood pressure causes the artery’s wall to deteriorate.

 The aorta is the largest artery of the body.
 It receives oxygen-rich blood from the heart and distributes it to the body through smaller arteries that branch off of it.
 The thoracic aorta, where most aortic dissection occurs, is the part of the aorta that passes through the chest.

 When the lining of the aorta tears, blood can push through the tear, separating (dissecting) the middle layer of the wall from the still intact outer layer.
 As a result, a new, false channel forms in the wall of the aorta.
-Aortic dissections are 3 times more common among men and are more common among blacks (specifically African-Americans) and less common among Asians.
+Aortic dissections are three times more common among men and are more common among people of African ancestry (specifically African-Americans) and less common among Asians.
 About three fourths of aortic dissections occur in people aged 40 to 70.

 The most common cause of aortic dissection is

 Deterioration of the artery's wall because of longstanding high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more

 More than two thirds of people who have an aortic dissection have high blood pressure.

 Hereditary connective tissue disorders, especially Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
 This syndrome is caused... read more and Ehlers-Danlos syndrome Ehlers-Danlos Syndrome Ehlers-Danlos syndrome is a rare hereditary disorder of connective tissue that results in unusually flexible joints, very elastic skin, and fragile tissues.
 This syndrome is caused by a defect... read more